joxoleon/kh-content/Prompts/iOS/LessonPromptTemplate.md

    - **Sections**:
      - **Definition and Introduction**:
        - Use the delimiter `=== Section: [Title] Introduction ===` to start this section (replace `[Title]` with the lesson title).
-       - Start with a clear, descriptive heading for the introduction.
+       - Begin with a clear, descriptive heading for the introduction.
        - Provide a concise definition and introduction, focusing on the topic’s purpose and significance.
        - Emphasize key definitions or principles with quotation blocks (e.g., `> Dependency Injection is...`).
        - Use **bold** formatting to highlight important acronyms, terms, or phrases that should be easily memorable.
+       - Ensure each section begins with an introductory sentence to set context for the reader.
        - End this section with the delimiter `=== EndSection: [Title] Introduction ===`.

      - **Full Lesson**:
        - Use the delimiter `=== Section: [Title] ===` to begin the main content section.
-       - Start with a heading that describes the section appropriately.
+       - Start with a heading that appropriately describes the section.
        - Provide a thorough, structured explanation of the topic.
 Include all necessary details, examples, best practices, and relevant code snippets.
        - **Do not be stingy with examples**: Whenever a concept would benefit from one, provide a clear, relevant example, whether it be a code snippet or an illustrative scenario.
 Use sensible formatting and indentation for code examples.
        - Avoid using "```" for code blocks; instead, indent code with spaces to ensure smooth text flow.
+       - **Examples should be practical and based on real-world scenarios**, not purely theoretical code.
        - **Subsections**: If the lesson covers multiple concepts, split the Full Lesson into up to 5-6 subsections only if needed for distinct topics.
        - End this section with the delimiter `=== EndSection: [Title] ===`.

      - **Discussion**: